Bellarmine College of Liberal Arts

 • Gaither Junior Fellows Program

-12-14 one year fellowships to graduating seniors and recent graduates to work as research assistants to the endowment’s senior associates.
+12-14 one-year fellowships to graduating seniors and recent graduates to work as research assistants to the endowment’s senior associates.
 The Carnegie Endowment for International Peace is a global network of policy research centers that aims to advance the cause of peace through analysis and development of fresh policy ideas and direct engagement and collaboration with decision makers in government, business, and civil society.
 Research centers are located in Russia, China, Europe, the Middle East, and the United States.
 Past research projects have studied nuclear policy, energy and climate, economics in Asia, Middle East Studies, and Russian and Eurasian studies.
 Junior fellows are placed in different research centers depending on the program’s research.
 They work alongside Carnegie Endowment program scholars, conducting research for books, meeting with high-level officials, and potentially co-authoring journal articles.
 Positions are paid, full-time positions for one year.
-Junior fellows receive a monthly salary of $3,750 (yearly total of $45,000) and a full benefits package.

 To be considered for a Gaither Junior Fellowship, applicants must: